 Alternatively, you can visit the historic Mercado de San Miguel near Plaza Mayor, one of the city's most vibrant displays of Spanish cuisine.
-Opened in 1916, this gorgeous iron-sided market hall offers everything from fresh fish to artisanal chocolates, to suit every appetite.
+Opened in 1916, this gorgeous iron-sided market offers everything from fresh fish and fruit to artisanal chocolates and vermouth.

 You can't leave Madrid without getting a souvenir.
-If you haven't already picked up some local Spanish products to take home from the market, now would be a good time to do so.
-If you're looking for something a bit gaudier (no judgment) there are plenty of kitschy shops scattered around the center.
+If you haven't already picked up some local Spanish products to take home from the market, now is a good time to do so.
+If you're looking for something a bit gaudier (no judgment), there are plenty of kitschy shops scattered around the center.

-Gran Vía is Madrid's main shopping street, with all the major brands.
-From Primark to Nike to Zara, you can find just about any kind of clothing or accessories here.
-Even if you're just window shopping, it's worth wandering down the street to marvel at the juxtaposition of ornate buildings and giant Times Square-style ads.
+Gran Vía is Madrid's main shopping street with all the major brands.
+From Primark to Nike to Zara, you can find just about anything here.
+And even if you're just window shopping, it's worth wandering down the street to marvel at the juxtaposition of ornate buildings and giant Times Square-style ads.

-For more of a boutique experience, head north of Gran Vía into the Malasaña and Chueca neighborhoods.
-Stroll the small streets in search of the perfect indulgence.
+For more of a boutique experience, head north of Gran Vía into the Malasaña and Chueca neighborhoods, where you can stroll the small streets in search of the perfect indulgence.